Best Gravel Patio Ideas: DIY Design & Materials

 Gravel can be easily transferred or scattered to other areas of the yard or home.
 Be sure to use an edging or border for your patio to prevent it from spreading.

 Requires repeated raking to smoothen the path.
-Heavy footmarks cause dips in the aggregate and can sometimes shift the small stones form its intended place.
-Prevent this by putting a base layer of rocks in your patio before laying out gravel.
+Heavy footmarks cause dips in the aggregate and can sometimes shift the small stones from their intended place.
+Prevent this by putting a base layer of rocks in your patio before laying out the gravel.

 Needs a base layer – If putting furniture in your gravel patio, it requires an added base.